-To obtain more detailed information in areas where Base Flood Elevations (BEEs To obtain more detailed information in areas where Base neoraged to constitut (BFE) and/or floodways have been determined, users are encouraged to constitut the Flood Profiles and Floodway Data and/or Summary of Stillwater Elevations bables of the Minister of Stillwater Elevations tables (Manual Minister) and Insurance Study (FIS) Report Stillwater Elevations tables the Minister Stillwater of Stillwater Stillwater (FIS) which was a should be still stil he FIRM for purposes of construction and/or floodplain management
+To obtain more detailed information in areas where Base Flood Elevations (BEEs To obtain more detailed information in areas where Base neoraged to constitut (BFE) and/or floodways have been determined, users are encouraged to constitut the Flood Profiles and Floodway Data and/or Summary of Stillwater Elevations bables of the Minister of Stillwater Elevations tables (Manual Minister) and Insurance Study (FIS) Report shift accompanies this FIRM.
+Users should be aware that BFEs shown on the FIRM represent rounded whole-flood elevations.
+These BFEs are inhered for flood elevation information and should not be used as the sole source of flood elevation information.
+Accordingly, though each of the sole source of flood elevation information and the sole source of flood elevation information. he FIRM for purposes of construction and/or floodplain management